Internationally

 performing a wide and diverse repertoire, Nikita Fitenko is an acknowledged

 master of Russian piano music.
-He recorded three CDs for Altarus
+His CDs for Altarus Records of complete

-Records of works by leading contemporary Russian composers.
-His
+piano works by leading contemporary Russian composers Georgy Sviridov

-described Fitenko's interpretation of his piano music as "outstanding."
+Slonimsky himself described Fitenko's interpretation of his piano

-- Scriabin's Piano Concerto with the Russian Philharmonic Orchestra
+Mr. Fitenko's recording of Scriabin's Piano Concerto with the Russian

-of Moscow was released on Classical Records label in December 2007.
+Philharmonic Orchestra of Moscow was released internationally on

 In